College of Engineering

 CyberSeek is a unique tool designed to decode the relationship between job seekers and employers hiring for in-demand cybersecurity skills.
 This interactive set of maps, tools, and career pathways aligned to the National Initiative for Cybersecurity Education (NICE) Workforce Framework is an important step towards addressing one of the most critical workforce challenges of our time.
 CyberSeek provides job seekers, employers, educators, policymakers, and other stakeholders with detailed, actionable data about the cybersecurity job market.

-The Cybersecurity Task Force of the Greater Houston Partnership released a report in October 2015 on “Cybersecurity and Business Vitality.”
+Cyber Houston was established by the Greater Houston Partnership to serve as a Task Force for supporting the metro area.
+The Cyber Task Force released a report in October 2015 on “Cybersecurity and Business Vitality.”
 The Task Force provided a number of recommendations for protective measures, awareness measures, and response to criminal cyber activity.
 The report provided specific recommendations for different major business sectors (e.g. Energy, Healthcare, Legal, Banking and Finance, and Education).
-Finally, the Greater Houston report noted that “job postings have grown 74 percent in just six years, twice as quickly as other IT jobs.”
+Finally, the Greater Houston report noted in 2015 that “job postings had grown 74 percent in just six years, twice as quickly as other IT jobs.”
 Opportunities in cybersecurity are growing faster than employers can fill them.
 They project median salaries for cybersecurity jobs to be between $70,000 and $118,000.
 And 84 percent of the cybersecurity positions require a bachelor’s degree or higher.
 HBU is represented on this Task Force as they work to update the report.

 The following websites provide additional information and resources for professionals working in cybersecurity.